ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 It was clear, however, that our workload in the other units of term was getting bigger, and as such our progress might slow down over the coming weeks.
 We also wanted to better understand how we would build the database and API.
 This would take time and was likely to be a backlog item which carried through to subsequent sprints.

 ## Sprint 7 : Pages made responsive and API finalised (26.04.21-03.05.21)
 ___

-The aim of this sprint was to decide on our architecture and how we intended to progress.
-Practically speaking, we got setup on Github, and set about understanding the basics of GitHub with push and pull requests.
-We agreed upon how we would communicate with one another.
-We decided on multiplayer board games for the elderly with a video feed.
-We also decided to call the product 'NotSoBored Games'.
-And, in addition, we began by adding to the readme in our repository.
+This was our penultimate sprint.
+By this point we had to focus on adding video chat and multiplayer functionality to the memory game.
+This was a fairly challenging task since the memory game consisted of many components, services and routes.
+And the team member who built the memory game was not the team member whose task it was to implement the multiplayer and video chat functionality.
+We also agreed to make the pages of application responsive, including mobile responsive, complete evaluation of design to report, conduct unit testing, and complete an introduction demo video.
+These remaining tasks were very important

 ### Key points